pcgrisha/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

 #### Session Host Onboarding

-Interested in becoming a Community Session Host?
-There are two options for onboarding, and it will take 15 or 45 minutes of your time, depending on which option you choose.
+If you are interested in becoming a Community Session Host, there are two options for onboarding, and it will take 15 or ~45 minutes of your time, depending on which option you choose.

 1. **Attend an onboarding session.** These are hosted each quarter.
 [Contact the Community Development Team](mailto:community@carpentries.org) to find out when the next session will be.
-2. **Watch the onboarding video.** [The video can be found on our YouTube channel](https://youtu.be/VrWdzlD2dlE) and you can also view the accompanying [slides](https://docs.google.com/presentation/d/1HzvrQrUljqZRdyw85KviCg3txtMJb4V235wWGRhZrUU/edit?usp=sharing).
+2. **Watch the onboarding video.** The video can be found on our YouTube channel (Available 10 May 2023)and you can also view the accompanying [slides](https://docs.google.com/presentation/d/1HzvrQrUljqZRdyw85KviCg3txtMJb4V235wWGRhZrUU/edit?usp=sharing).
 Once you have watched the video or gone through the presentation, please [send an email](mailto:community@carpentries.org) with the subject "Community Session Host Onboarding" so we can record that you have beed onboarded to the role.

 ### Scheduling Community Sessions